quinnanya/dlcl204/README.md

 A repository for course materials for Stanford University's DLCL 204 / CompLit 204A course _Digital Humanities Across Borders_, taught fall 2020 by Quinn Dombrowski, Academic Technology Specialist for the Division of Literatures, Cultures & Languages (DLCL).

-If you're interested in taking the course (participating virtually, with or without trying to figure out a credit-bearing arrangement at your institution), please email Quinn at qad@stanford.edu.

 *Course hashtag: #dlcl204*